|Assignee:||Eric Davis||% Done:|

 I added another entry for <pre> in the css, and made a few changes in the translation file (can I have svn account for the translation, instead of posting it here with each change?)

-#5 Updated by Holger Just about 8 years ago
+#5 Updated by Holger Just over 8 years ago

 - Please keep this ticket for the RTL changes only, for updated of the Hebrew translation, please use a new ticket.